-This procedure will be reviewed and updated to reflect changes in legislation that would require UK Youth to amend its policy and procedures.
+This procedure will be reviewed and updated to reflect changes in legislation and statutory guidance changes that would require UK Youth to amend its policy and procedures.
 As a minimum, it will be reviewed every 2 years.

 UK Youth Child Protection - A code of good practice